related article: He was bullied at school but now lives a lavish lifestyle thanks to trading in Bitcoin and other cryptocurrency

-Other banking giants like JPMorgan,ING, Citi and the Spanish banking group BBVA, are already part of the Alliance, along with 100 other organizations.
-EEA aims to encourage the use of the Ethereum blockchain as an open standard to empower enterprises.
-In turn, Standard Chartered sees the blockchain as "the main element of banking and commerce in the digital age, so transactions can be checked, protected and processed in real time."
+Other banking giants such as JPMorganING, Citi and the Spanish banking group BBVA are already part of the Alliance, along with 100 other organizations.
+The EEA is committed to driving the use of the Ethereum blockchain as an open standard to empower enterprises.
+In turn, Standard Chartered views blockchain as “a central element of banking and commerce in the digital age, so transactions can be verified, secured and processed in real time.”

 This is not the first blockchain initiative of StandardChartered.
 The bank is one of the founders of the trading platform on the Voltron blockchain and has recently completed its first international transaction on a letter of credit (LC) on a platform for the oil industry.